Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 22 Maret 2025 20.26.33 UTC
+- WIB: Sabtu, 22 Maret 2025 21.25.17 UTC
-- WITA: Sabtu, 22 Maret 2025 21.26.33 UTC
+- WITA: Sabtu, 22 Maret 2025 22.25.17 UTC
-- WIT: Sabtu, 22 Maret 2025 22.26.33 UTC
+- WIT: Sabtu, 22 Maret 2025 23.25.17 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: friendship
+Kategori: nature